Dying WWII Veteran Was Held Hostage by Medical Alert Company Contract

 Their defense is that the representative who took in Beletsky’s call was new to the company.
 The representative was not adept in attending to this type of call, and should have transferred the call to a supervisor.
 The company also stated that they generally deal with cancellations on a case-to-case basis and with this kind of situation where the customer was passing, they could have voided the contract.

+It’s not just about the long term contracts.
 If you are purchasing a system and making annual prepayments, we suggest that you be vigilant about when payments become due.
 Most companies auto-renew for another 12 months when the time comes, but not all of them will provide a polite prorated refund if necessary.
+So be sure to mark the upcoming renewal on your calendar at least a month ahead of the renewal date.
+That gives you a chance to make changes to the billing cycle if you need to.